No B.S Guide To Singapore REITs (2019): ETFs, Dividends & How to Buy

 - Inorganic growth through acquisition of new properties or invest in undeveloped properties.

 4. Ideal REITs Need A Good Cap Rate, Not Just Good Dividend Yield

-Cap rate, or capitalization rate, is the rate of return on a real estate investment property based on the income that the property is expected to generate.
+Cap rate, or capitalisation rate, is the rate of return on a real estate investment property based on the expected income of the property.

 Some investors confuse cap rate with distribution yield due to its similarity in measuring a REIT’s income yielding ability.
-The difference is that cap rate measures a REIT’s income yielding ability against its underlying asset value whereas distribution yield measures a REIT’s income against its market capitalization.
+Cap rate measures a REIT’s income yielding ability against its underlying asset value whereas distribution yield measures a REIT’s income against its market capitalisation.

 3 Things to Avoid when investing in REITs

 After learning what an ideal REIT is, now let's take look at the three factors you should avoid when making investment in any REIT.